dutykh/semmailer/README.md

 python3 semlist.py activate DatabaseName # Set the active database
 python3 semlist.py config                # Show current configuration
 ```

+The system supports multiple databases stored in the `dbase/` directory.
+You can create, delete, and switch between them with these commands.

 ### Optimize batches